smich42/vmpacking/README.md

 cmake --build .
 ```

-## Important TODOs
+## TODOs

-* `GuestSelection(size_t, const std::vector<std::shared_ptr<const Guest>> &)` copies the guest vector.
-As this is an
+* (Priority) `GuestSelection(size_t, const std::vector<std::shared_ptr<const Guest>> &)` copies the guest vector.
+As
-  intermediate step in the Cluster Tree maximisation algorithm, it likely degrades performance substantially.
-Refactor
+  this is an intermediate step in the Cluster Tree maximisation algorithm, it likely degrades performance substantially.
-  the code to store only the selection mask for each cluster, and backtrack to reconstruct the guest vector.
+  Store only the selection mask for each cluster, and backtrack to reconstruct the guest vector.

 * Add simple hand-traced cases as unit tests.

+* Refactor the parsers for clarity

+* Enforce invariants by design in the tree and cluster-tree models